Xiangqi: Advisor

 The advisors start on either side of the general.
 They move and capture one point diagonally and may not leave the palace, which confines them to five points on the board.
 The advisor is probably derived from the mantri in chaturanga, like the queen in Western chess.

 There is some controversy about whether "士" really is intended to mean "scholar", "gentleman" which would be "士人", or "guard", "guardian" which would be "衛士" (simplified Chinese: 卫士).
 One argument for the latter is that their functionality seems to be to guard/protect the general.
 The common Western translation "advisor" does not reflect this layer of meaning.

 Elephant

 Elephants (or bishops) are labeled 象 xiàng ("elephant") for Black and 相 xiàng ("minister") for Red.
 They are located next to the advisors.
 These pieces move and capture exactly two points diagonally and may not jump over intervening pieces; the move is described as being like the character 田 Tián ("field"), in reference to the board's squares.
-If an elephant cannot move due to a diagonally adjacent piece, it is known as "blocking the elephant's eye" (塞象眼).
+Blocking an elephant with a diagonally adjacent piece is known as "blocking the elephant's eye" (塞象眼).

 Elephants may not cross the river to attack the enemy general, and serve as defensive pieces.
 Because an elephant's movement is restricted to just seven board positions, it can be easily trapped or threatened.
 The two elephants are often used to defend each other.